 Take My Face Off® is a Los Angeles-based company that creates totally genius, reusable skin-cleansing products that are good for you and good for the planet.

-On the way home from playing a concert a few years ago, Amanda was frustrated when she remembered that all of her washcloths were in the dirty laundry.
-A friend had turned her on to a great cleansing routine involving oils, but she was constantly running out of fresh linen to use with them.
-She hated her stash of traditional terrycloth, bamboo, and microfiber rags, but couldn’t find anything softer.
+On the way home from playing a concert a few years ago, she remembered that all of her washcloths were in the dirty laundry.
+A friend had turned Amanda on to a cleansing routine that required a washcloth.
+It was a great routine, except for the fact that washcloths were gross.
+She hated her stash of terrycloth, bamboo, and microfiber rags.
+She couldn't find anything better.
 Since she refused to spend more money on things she didn’t like, she often ran out before laundry day.

 Amanda is enjoying the rapid growth of her company, and is busy planning new product launches as well as eyeing expansions into other areas, such as men’s grooming and children’s products.
 She is a proud founding member of The F Project, a social-impact initiative aimed at raising the profile and economic success of female founders.